hindu-comm/mail_stream_indology/2015/04/How_to_unsubscribe_f/80__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-April/041026.html)

-​I have made some small changes to the footer that is automatically appended to all INDOLOGY messages, just to make some of these options a bit clearer.
+I have made some small changes to the footer that is automatically appended to all INDOLOGY messages, just to make some of these options a bit clearer.